RavenKing-cloud/RavenKing-cloud/README.md

-- 👋 Hi, I’m @RavenKing-cloud
+- 👋 Hi, I’m @RavenKing-cloud owner and operator of Smash Key Studios LLC, as well as Co-Founder of Modern Golf Consulting LLC
 - 👀 I’m interested in video games, programming, art, and nature.
 - 🌱 I’m currently learning advanced python development, C# and the .NET framework
 - 💞️ I’m looking to collaborate on all sorts of software, especially optimization softwares for power users.